 Schedule time at the dealership

-2 weeks before the trip, contact your dealer to schedule a tune-up.
-They’ll make sure your vehicle is road ready (checking oil, fluids, brakes and tires).
+Two weeks before the trip, contact your dealer to schedule a tune-up.
+They’ll make sure your vehicle is road-ready (checking oil, fluids, brakes and tires).

 Be sure your credit card is accepted across the country (and over the border, if that’s where you’re headed).
 It’s a good idea to bring cash as well for the places that don’t accept plastic.

 Enter your destination to determine the fastest route or decide on a scenic route before you leave home.
 And for the times you lose GPS connection, pack an atlas or paper map.
 This is also a great way to scout out stops along the way for refueling, eating, roadside attractions and overnight stays.

 If you have a growing family and yearn for more wiggle room, GM offers a number of larger vehicles that offer you the coveted third-row seating.
 When you're ready, browse our current offers to get a great deal on a new ride.